Boron for Minnesota soils

 Method of application

-The boron applied to alfalfa will usually last for more than one year.
-A common practice, on known boron-deficient soils, is to use a borated fertilizer mixture once every three years.
+Boron applied to a perennial crop such as alfalfa will usually last for more than one year.
+A common practice, on known B-deficient soils, is to use a borated fertilizer mixture once every three years.

-It is better to withhold boron from a new seeding of alfalfa until after the first year of production, if oats is the companion crop.
-Oats is sensitive to rates of boron needed for alfalfa.
+It is better to withhold B from a new seeding of alfalfa until after the first year of production, if oat is the companion crop.
+Oat is sensitive to rates of B needed for alfalfa.

-Soil tests and plant analyses have been developed as management tools to predict where and when boron will be needed.
-Using boron in a fertilizer program can produce substantial production increases of some crops, resulting in improved net profit to the grower.
+Soil tests and plant analyses have been developed as management tools to predict where and when B will be needed.
+Using B in a fertilizer program can produce substantial production increases of a very limited number of crops, resulting in improved net profit to the grower.